knalam2/ardupilot/libraries/AP_Scripting/applets/plane_follow.md

 The script adds the following parameters to control it's behaviour.
 It uses the existing FOLL parameters that are used for the Copter FOLLOW mode.
-In addition the following "ZPF" parameters are added: Z = scripting, P = Plane, F = Follow, in two banks ZPF and ZPF2.
+In addition the following "ZPF" parameters are added: Z = scripting, P = Plane, F = Follow.

 ## ZPF_FAIL_MODE